serhiykobyakov/Arduino_device/README.md

 Solution:
 1. Each board has it's own unique ID string with which it responds to '?' query.
-2. Non-native USB boards must say 'Ready!' at the end of their setup process (or say nothing at all) and the initialization process must be capable to deal with this.
+2. Non-native USB boards must say 'Ready!' at the end of their setup process (or say nothing at all).
+Application which use the devices must be capable to deal with this during device's initialization process.

 ArduinoDevice.pas - implements a basic Arduino device functionality (serial communication, object initialization and destruction).